-The consolidated financial statements have been prepared on the basis of historical cost, except for land, roads on freehold land, timber and the deferred stock unit liability, which are carried at fair value.
+The consolidated financial statements have been prepared on the basis of historical cost, except for timber, land, roads on freehold land and liabilities related to share-based compensation, which are carried at fair value.
 Cost is based on the fair values of the consideration given in exchange for assets.
 The reporting currency of the Company is the Canadian dollar.
 All currency amounts in these consolidated financial statements are presented in Canadian dollars ("CAD") and rounded to the nearest thousand, unless otherwise stated.